Student Funding Opportunities

 Funding Eligibility and Priority Details:

-- Students within a 100-mile radius of the destination are not eligible for overnight expenses.
+- Students who are traveling to or whose permanent address is within a 100-mile radius of the destination are not eligible for overnight expenses.
 Transportation may be reimbursable.

 - Priority will be given to seniors, then juniors, then sophomores, then first year students.